Honors Program Director

 How are students recruited for your program?
 May students recommend

-independent research.
+application to the Director of Undergraduate Studies.
 To be considered, a student must have

 3. How does a student graduate with honors from your department?